hilookas/SoFar/README.md

 ## TODO
 - [x] Release the evaluation code for Simpler-Env for Google Robot & Widow-X.
+- [x] Release the inference code with Qwen-VL-2.5.
 - [ ] Release the evaluation code for Open6DOR-Libero.
 (About 2 week)
 - [ ] Release more version of PointSO.
 (About 2 week)
 - [ ] Release the improved version of OrienText300K.
 (About 1 month)